Dr Maria Montessori

 Interest in Education

-In 1899 the Minister of Education asked Dr Montessori to lecture to teachers and student teachers about the methods she proposed for the education of ‘retarded’ children.
+In 1899 the Minister of Education asked Dr Montessori to lecture teachers and student teachers about the methods she proposed to educate ‘retarded’ children.
 In 1900, the National League for the Education of Retarded Children, with which Dr Montessori was associated, opened a training institute for teachers and a small demonstration school for the mentally deficient.
 Dr Montessori travelled to London and Paris in search of ideas to educate retarded children.
-On her return to Rome she spent many hours working with teachers and children, using ideas from the founder of kindergarten, Froebel and educators Itard and Seguin.
+On her return to Rome, she spent many hours working with teachers and children, using ideas from the founder of kindergarten, Froebel and educators Itard and Seguin.

 The First Montessori Children’s House

 Towards the end of 1906, Dr Montessori’s life and career took an unexpected turn when she was asked to help with unsupervised children in the San Lorenzo quarter of Rome.
 It was there that she founded the first Casa dei Bambini, or Children’s House on January 6, 1907.

 As a scientist, she needed a chance to test her ideas, so she began work with 50 poor and illiterate two to six year olds.
 With these children, she combined a child-centred approach to education with the materials and methods she had tried with the retarded children.
 The results that followed were so surprising that working for children soon became her life’s work.

 Later she wrote: “In order to follow them, I changed my whole life.
 I was nearly 40.
 I had in front of me a doctor’s career and a professorship at the university.
 But I left all because I felt compelled to follow them and to find others who could follow them, for I saw that in them lay the secret of the soul.”

 Her work in San Lorenzo clarified for Dr Montessori that education was not so much about handing on knowledge but that children constructed their own knowledge fro